 #2 Most employees (other than workmen or those employed in a managerial or an executive position) who do not earn more than $2,600 a month

-The salary caps on each employee type excludes overtime payments, bonus payment, annual wage supplements, productivity incentive payments and any allowance.
+The salary caps on each employee type exclude overtime pay, bonus, annual wage supplements (i.e. 13th month bonus), productivity incentive payments and any other allowance.
 Overtime pay is applicable for full-time and part-time employees, as well as other types of employees.